Zalando IPO could be smaller than planned -sources

 "I do not think it will be a transaction larger than a billion euros ($1.36 billion)," one of the sources said, adding that only 10-15 percent of the company may be floated.
 "But no final decisions have been taken yet."

-Zalando, which is being advised by Credit Suisse CSGN.VX, Morgan Stanley (MS.N) and Goldman Sachs (GS.N), is aiming to list its shares in October, the sources said, adding it will send out an intention to float in September.
+Zalando, which is being advised by Credit Suisse, Morgan Stanley and Goldman Sachs, is aiming to list its shares in October, the sources said, adding it will send out an intention to float in September.

 At that valuation, a flotation of 10-15 percent would result in an IPO volume of 380-570 million euros.